Defining your loyalty vision: People before technology, with Henry Christian

 2. Reflect: Do your program rewards address the inner desires and pain points of your customers?
 Or are they points for the sake of points?

-3. Grow: If you adopt an existing loyalty technology, choose a platform that is flexible and helps you track ROI.
+3. Grow: If you adopt an existing customer loyalty technology, choose a platform that is flexible and helps you track ROI.

 Loyalty program personalization inspiration corner